ataraxie/codeshovel/README.md

 Take this shovel to dig in source code history for changes to specific methods and functions.
 Currently implemented for Java.
 More languages to follow.

 CodeShovel is a tool for navigating dedicated method histories, across all kinds of changes that it saw throughout its life span.

-We are currently working on a research paper that will describe properly how it works and why it makes lots of sense.
+*This is research!* At the Software Practices Lab at UBC/Vancouver, we are currently working on a research paper that will describe properly how it works and why it makes lots of sense.

 ## Getting Started